SarthakMakhija/tech-lessons-posts/content/en/blog/wisckey_ssd_conscious_key_value_store/index.md

 **Read amplification** is the ratio of the amount of data read from the storage device and the amount of data requested by the user.
 In the above example, read amplification is 32 (`4*1024 bytes / 128 bytes`).

 **Write amplification** is the ratio of the amount of data written to the storage device and the amount of data requested by the user.
 In the above example, write amplification is 32 (`4*1024 bytes / 128 bytes`).

+**Quick summary**
+> The smallest unit of data exchange between an application and a block storage device is a block, usually 4KB in size. <br/> Read/Write amplification is the amount of data read from (or written to) the storage device and the amount of data requested by the user.

 ### Analysis of Read Write amplification in LevelDB